Updated: Aug 28

 Even if you’re not familiar with the term “biohacking”, you’ve probably seen the various natural health trends that have been exploding in popularity all over the world in recent years.
-World renowned health experts such as Dr. Joseph Mercola and Dr. Mark Hyman (both New York Times bestselling authors) have now reached near celebrity status providing information to the general public on natural health solutions for managing chronic disease and maximizing human performance.
+World renowned health experts such as my friend and patient Dr. Mark Hyman (New York Times bestselling author) have now reached celebrity status providing information to the general public on natural health solutions for managing chronic disease and maximizing human performance.
 This growing body of health related information is beginning to give individuals the tools to take responsibility for their own health, take preventative action against disease and educate themselves on all of the available approaches to ailments that they might already be afflicted with.
 Whether you’re looking at the growing global epidemics of various chronic diseases or the huge numbers of people who just want to perform better both mentally and physically in their lives, there is clearly a tremendous demand in the public for tools and strategies that can upgrade human health.
 This desire to obtain an optimal biology is what has spawned the newest health trend around the world known as “biohacking”.

 What Is Biohacking?